iwantmyname/blog/_posts/2014-05-10-platforms-for-building-restaurant-websites.md

 LetsEat is another restaurant-only platform that integrates menus, photography and social together to create clean, simple sites.
 But the differentiator for LetsEat is its "app store."
 With little effort, you can integrate services like OpenTable, Constant Contact, OpenDining, Taskvilla and SeatMe to create exactly the site you need.

-###Don't forget about the new gTLDs
+##Don't forget about the new gTLDs

 Finding the perfect domain name can be just as important as building a great site.
-Most restaurants will likely want to grab their corresponding .com first, but if it's already taken
+Most restaurants will likely want to grab their corresponding .com first, but if it's already taken, there are plenty of great options available.

+###Option 1: Look for something local

 But if you can't get a good .com, there are a bunch of [new top-level domains](https://iwantmyname.com/domains/new-gtld-domain-extensions) (TLDs) coming out for restaurant sites, including: